My Journey On Learning Spanish In Six Months

 I found the group on Meetup.com.
 The event is simply a bunch of people going to a bar and speaking in English/Spanish.

 I barely knew how to have a conversation at the time.
-But it was a chance for me to get out of my comfort zone and try out a few new phrases I'd learned through my tutors.
+But it was a chance to get out of my comfort zone and try out a few new phrases I'd learned through my tutors.

 Look for local groups in your areas.
 There are obviously events online but in my opinion, nothing beats having in-person conversations!